dell/csi-baremetal/docs/CONTRIBUTING.md

 ```
 helm template charts/baremetal-csi-plugin/
 --output-dir /tmp --set image.tag=`make version`
---set hwmgr.type=LOOPBACK // test with loopback hwmgr
+--set drivemgr.type=LOOPBACK // test with loopback drivemgr
---set hwmgr.deployConfig=true // deploy config for loopback hwmgr
+--set drivemgr.deployConfig=true // deploy config for loopback drivemgr
 --set busybox.image.tag=1.29  // e2e tests need this busybox for testing pods
 --set image.pullPolicy=IfNotPresent /*KIND can't work with imagePullPolicy <Always>
                                       because it can pull only from local repository*/
 ```
 If you set `--output-dir` to another directory, you should change this line in [code](https://eos2git.cec.lab.emc.com/ECS/baremetal-csi-plugin/blob/feature-FABRIC-8422-implement-base-csi-e2e-tests-with-Kind/test/test/csi-volume.go#L22) to your directory, so framework can find yaml files.

-You can configure Loopback HWManager's devices through ConfigMap.
+You can configure Loopback DriveManager's devices through ConfigMap.
 The default one is in charts.
 For example:
 ```
 apiVersion: v1